dotnet/docs/docs/framework/migration-guide/how-to-determine-which-net-framework-updates-are-installed.md

 # How to: Determine Which .NET Framework Updates Are Installed
 The installed updates for each version of the .NET Framework installed on a computer are listed in the Windows registry.
 You can use the Registry Editor (regedit.exe) to view this information.

  In the Registry Editor, the .NET Framework versions and installed updates for each version are stored in different subkeys.
 For information about detecting the installed version numbers, see [How to: Determine Which .NET Framework Versions Are Installed](../../../docs/framework/migration-guide/how-to-determine-which-versions-are-installed.md).
-For information about installing the .NET Framework, see the [installation guide](../../../docs/framework/install/guide-for-developers.md).
+For information about installing the .NET Framework, see [Install the .NET Framework for developers](../../../docs/framework/install/guide-for-developers.md).

 ### To find installed updates